particle-iot/docs/src/content/firmware/tracker-edge/monitor-edge-firmware.md

 For more information about the reason for using `Edge::instance()` and the singleton pattern, see application note [AN034 singleton pattern](/firmware/software-design/singleton/).

+## Customization

+You can add your own source code in `main.cpp` if desired, as there is very little that will change between version of Monitor Edge.

+The `user_setup.cpp` file, however, is where most of the changes will be made.
+The implementation of the features of your expansion card go there, for example.

+### buttonHandler

+You can implement single-tap, multi-tap, and long press of the user button that's available outside the enclosure.
+The default implementation uses it to display the cellular signal strength on the status LED on short press.
+You can, however, replace the contents of this function to do other things instead.

 ## Using GitHub with Monitor Edge